EfficientFrontier-SignalPlus/EfficientFrontier/README.md

 At the core of Bittensor is its distinctive architecture, which combines specialized subnets for AI tasks, a blockchain for decentralized operations, and an API for seamless integration.
 This structure is considered crucial in positioning Bittensor as the leading network for AI services, catering to both individuals and corporations, with its native token, TAO, serving as the medium for transactions.
 As the network evolves, its goal is to accelerate the growth of AI by making sophisticated ML models accessible to a broader audience.

-### Powering a Trading Nexus with SignalPlus
-Built by an exceptional team of former banking and technology veterans, the SignalPlus terminal is the industry's leading derivative trading and options risk management platform that is well recognized by crypto's largest players and exchanges.
-With a professional suite of automated and industrial-grade tools available to all, we now have a ready-made platform and built-in measurement tools to power the Bittensor network.

-Never has such a level-playing field been offered to the every day user, allowing each trader to focus on refining their craft rather than being inhibited by inadequate tools.
-As a result, traders are empowered to develop better trading frameworks rather than risk tools, ensuring better trading results and quality data to train the machine learning processes.

 ## Design Ethos
 ### Defining 'Risk-Adjusted Returns'
 The quest for quality alpha and risk-adjusted returns has been a never-ending pursuit in the world of financial investments.
 Risks are defined differently for different folks, and target returns will vary across people with different time horizons, financial circumstances, and available choices.